korenyoni/yonatankoren/posts/b1-resetting-jenkins-admin-password.md

 #A much better idea:

 ![Jenkins good password reset](/images/Jenkins-password-reset-good.png)

+We can reset the password while leaving security on.

 The `config.xml` file in `/var/lib/Jenkins/users/admin/` acts sort of like the `/etc/shadow` file Linux or UNIX-like systems or the SAM file in Windows, in the sense that it stores